Skip to content

 10. Quality ratings

-Quality is largely stable but fewer ratings are now being published
+Quality is largely stable but fewer ratings have been published

-The percentage of adult care services in England whose overall rating is 'outstanding' or 'good' has increased since 2016
+A chart showing that the percentage of adult social care services in England whose overall rating is 'outstanding' or 'good' has incrased since 2026.

 Why is this indicator important?